Human Subject FAQs

 I have some questions about my IRB submission.
 Who can I talk to?

 The Office of Research Integrity staff directory is available online at: https://www.research.uky.edu/office-research-integrity/contact-us or you may call the department at 859-257-9428.

 Do I need to take/complete a training program/class to conduct research at UK?

 Yes.
 All investigators, and study personnel who interact and/or intervene with human subjects or handle personally identifiable data of a human subject must be trained in the protection of human subjects.
-Additional information is available in the documents available for downloading on ORI's Mandatory Education for Human Research Protections web page.
+Additional information is available on ORI's Human Subject Protection (HSP) Training FAQs web page.

 What are my responsibilities as a human subject researcher?

 Do I need to notify the IRB every time I make a change to the study?